woodysee/frizzy/README.md

 ## Adding a new component

 1. Create a new folder inside `./src/components`, e.g. `./src/components/someButton`.
 2. The entry file is `index.js`.
 Keep the component self-contained.
+Typically the minimum files are `someButton/index.js` &amp; `someButton/index.scss`.
+To compile all SCSS files into CSS files, run `npm run build-css`. `npm run watch-css` allows continuous compiling whenever SCSS files are modified.
-3. Add the new component to be added into the compiled script.
+3. Add the new component to be added into the compiled script as so:

 ```js
 // ./index.js

 import someButton from './components/someButton';

 ```
-4. Allow the scripts to be used afterwards.
+4. You can also allow the component to be run on page load where the script is launched.

 ```js
 // ./index.js

 import someButton from './components/someButton';